Work smarter, not harder: Virginia Tech researchers use new technology to simplify desalination processes

 Researchers at Virginia Tech are working on a new kind of technology for use in desalination: a simpler, sustainable alternative to a traditional hydraulic pump, typically used in conventional wave-to-water devices.
 By swapping out the heavyweight mechanical pump with a pumping device made of fluidic flexible matrix composite material, there is potential to dramatically reduce energy consumption and maintenance costs, and eliminate the need for heavy, easily corrosive metal to be submerged in the ocean.

-To Associate Professor Michael Philen of the Kevin T. Crofton Department of Aerospace and Ocean Engineering, the use of fluidic flexible matrix composites, which are frequently used in his Aerospace Structures and Materials Laboratory, represents an opportunity to simplify one step in the complicated desalination process.
+To Associate Professor Michael Philen of the Kevin T. Crofton Department of Aerospace and Ocean Engineering, the use of fluidic flexible matrix composites, which are frequently employed in his Aerospace Structures and Materials Laboratory, represents an opportunity to simplify one step in the complicated desalination process.
 These composite materials have previously been used in aerospace structures, robotics, prosthetics, and wave energy conversion systems.

 “This minimalistic tube pump, which harnesses wave energy, simplifies the pumping process while delivering the same functionality as a complex pump made of metal or composite materials,” said Philen.
 “Mechanical pumps often require complex mechanical linkages to convert ocean wave energy into hydraulic energy and can pose environmental risks to the ocean, while a flexible composite pump of this kind is a low maintenance, energy efficient, and nontoxic alternative.”